pradyunuydarp/Arc-2.0-for-Zen/README.md

 ![image](https://github.com/user-attachments/assets/7dfce5ab-85d2-460b-b30e-3097e3a61a63)

 ## What is Arc 2.0?
 Arc 2.0 Browser is a skin made for Zen Browser that adds lots of polish to the design by incorporating animations, blurs and more.
 It's pretty much the skin I personally use, but made public because people wanted the CSS.
+This skin is inspired by Arc browser and some other Zen skins (listed in credits)

-Arc is NOT a standalone browser.
+Arc 2.0 is NOT a standalone browser.
 I don't even intend on making one.

-Arc has been tested on 1.8.2b (Beta) on Windows.
+Arc 2.0 has been tested on 1.8.2b (Beta) on Windows.
 Note: It is not tested on Mac.

-###features are listed below!
+### features are listed below!
 ### ℹ️ Note

-> Please remember that Natsumi in the end is my personal browser skin.
+> Please remember that Arc 2.0 in the end is my personal browser skin.
 If you don't like a design choice I've
 > made, chances are I'll keep it if I still like it.
 So please be respectful and refrain from attacking people when you
 > make suggestions.
 Thanks!